kalebjdavenport/kalebjdavenport/README.md

 -->

  - 🆓 I believe software can help people in poverty learn for free.
- - ⚽ I think the best way to drive engagement is to make products fun to use!
+ -  - ⚡ Fun facts: I lived on a dairy farm in Tennessee and I never attended college.
  - 🌱 I’m currently learning how to build an e-commerce marketplace @edX
  - 💬 I love to talk about TypeScript.
 Ask about my record on converting my teams to TS 😄
- - ⚡ Fun facts: I lived on a dairy farm in Tennessee and I never attended college.
+ - ⚽ If you're working on product engagement, we should brainstorm how to make it more fun!
+Feel free to grab a time on my calendar! https://calendly.com/kalebdavenport